mnemnk/mnemnk.github.io/src/routes/+page.md

       name: locked-with-key
   - title: Agent-Based Extensibility
     description:
+      System extensibility is implemented through agents.
+      Agents can be developed in various programming languages.
-      Using a visual flow-based UI, users can build complex systems linking multiple agents even without programming knowledge.
+      By combining various agents using a visual flow-based UI, users can build complex systems of interconnected agents without programming knowledge.
-      Agents can be developed in various programming languages, and users can customize the system by combining agents according to their needs.
     icon:
       type: iconify
       collection: streamline-emojis